 Learn How Medigap Works

-You must have Original Medicare (Part A and Part B) to buy a Medigap policy.
+Generally, you must have Original Medicare — Part A and Part B — to buy a Medigap policy.
 A Medigap policy only covers one person, so if you and your spouse both want Medigap coverage, you each have to buy your own policy.

 If you have a Medigap policy and get care, Medicare will pay its share of the Medicare-approved amount for covered health care costs.
 Most Medigap insurance companies will get your Part B claim information directly from Medicare.
 Then, your Medigap policy will pay its share directly to your doctor and you’re responsible for any costs that are left.
 Some Medigap insurance companies also provide this service for Part A claims.